 The reality is that any effort aimed at turning Facebook and/or Google into a user cooperative would make the #BuyTwitter campaign seem like a cakewalk in comparison.
 That being said, these companies’ massive size and dominant positions in the search, social media, advertising, AI and other key sectors has repeatedly raised concerns about social harms associated with that dominance; concerns that have become all the more urgent in the wake of the 2016 U.S. elections and social media-inflamed outbreaks of ethnic and religious violence in countries like Myanmar and Sri Lanka.

 In this environment of heightened public awareness and regulatory scrutiny, it strikes me as useful to consider potential steps these giants could take—either voluntarily or by legal mandate—to provide an increased level of democratic control to the “produsers” that contribute so much value to their highly profitable platform enterprises.
-It is, after all, these users who suffer when these companies’ business models and management systems fail to adequately nurture and leverage the wisdom of crowds and instead encourage filter bubbles and misinformation that aggravate fears and prejudice and can fray and even shred the social fabric that healthy democracies and just and peaceful societies depend upon and seek to build upon.
+It is, after all, these users who suffer when these companies’ business models and management systems fail to adequately nurture and leverage the wisdom of crowds and instead encourage filter bubbles and misinformation that aggravate fears and prejudice and can fray and even shred the social fabric that healthy democracies and just and peaceful societies depend on and seek to build upon.

 I’ll be discussing some such potential steps in subsequent posts.